ExpressVPN vs IPVanish: which VPN is worth your money?

 The pricing of IPVanish

-As seen in the table, the pricing system of IPVanish is a bit complicated.
-You get a different price the first month or year of the subscription depending on the plan you purchase.
-If you buy a one-month plan, you get to pay $3.49 the very first month, while every consecutive month will cost you $9.99.
+As seen in the table, you get a different first-year price on the yearly subscription plans.
+If you buy a one-month plan, you get to pay $10.99 monthly.

 Alternatively, you can get one of the SugarSync bundles of IPVanish, which will also give you 500 GB of cloud storage for secure backup and cost an additional dollar a month.